tregua87/tregua87.github.io/_posts/2019-07-08-docker-network.md

 I faced this problem in a recent research project where I needed to simulate a large number of IoT devices.
-The application developed, basically, implemented a [Distributed Hash Table][3].
+The application developed, basically, implements a [Distributed Hash Table][3].
 This configuration enabled me to measure large scale properties, such as logarithmic research and network traffic.
 All of these without running out of grants :)